python/devguide/internals/garbage-collector.rst

 Optimization: generations
 =========================

-In order to limit the time each garbage collection takes, the GC uses a popular
-optimization: generations.
-The main idea behind this concept is the assumption that most objects have a very short lifespan and can thus be collected shortly after their creation.
-This has proven to be very close to the reality of many Python programs as many temporary objects are created and destroyed very fast.
-The older an object is the less likely it is that it will become unreachable.
+In order to limit the time each garbage collection takes, the GC implementation for the default build uses a popular optimization: generations.
+The main idea behind this concept is the assumption that most objects have a very short lifespan and can thus be collected soon after their creation.
+This has proven to be very close to the reality of many Python programs as many temporary objects are created and destroyed very quickly.

 To take advantage of this fact, all container objects are segregated into three spaces/generations.
 Every new